Behind the Mask

 "Laoshi…" Said the pink haired shinobi, her voice hesitant.
-"Maybe if you could just explain to us…" She reasoned.
-"The Tian Tang Jian was given to you for a reason!
-By the Fourth no less.
-He wouldn't just want you to…give up."
+"Maybe if you could just explain to us…The Tian Tang Jian was given to you for a reason!
+By the Fourth Hokage no less.
+He wouldn't just want you to just…give up."
 Haruno Sakura whispered the last words before ducking her head.
-Perhaps that had been too callous to say to her lifelong teacher.
-But she couldn't help but question his motives.
+Perhaps that had been too callous to say to her lifelong teacher, but she couldn't help but question his motives.

 Kakashi did not reprimand her for her words.
 Instead, he walked to one of the horses.
-He put a calming hand on the horse's forehead who nickered at him before unstrapping a black lacquer box from the back.
+He put a calming hand on the horse's forehead who nickered at him before unstrapping a black lacquer box from the horses side.
 Both Sakura and Naruto held their breath as Kakashi opened the box and pulled out a long, gleaming sword, a white tassel billowing from the hilt.
 It wasn't often that they got to see it.
 Despite being Kakashi's only students, Kakashi only used the sword for battle and practiced with it alone.

 The Tian Tang Jian was a legendary weapon, rivaled by no other.
 Meaning Heaven's Sword, legend had that it was over 500 years old and forged in the mountains.
 It could slay a man with one cut, cut through any weapon with one blow.
 It had been used by many legendary warriors, passing from hand to hand until it was given to the First Hokage – first leader of Konoha, the Village Hidden in the Leaves – back when the Hidden Villages were first founded.
 Since then, it had been passed down from Hokage to Hokage until the Fourth Hokage had broken tradition and passed it to his prized student, Kakashi on his death bed.

 Rumor had it that although anybody could wield the Tian Tang Jian and become a warrior with its use, only Kakashi had truly mastered how to use it.
 Without it, Kakashi was already an unstoppable shinobi.
 But with it, it was like he was one of the gods themselves.